jecovier/vue-json-excel/README.md

 </download-excel>
 ```
 json_data contains the data you want to export, json_fields is a type mapping
 for the fields in the json, name is the file name.
+If you want to customize
+the text in the button, change "Download Excel" with whatever html content you want.